Shorssaud/ExampleGamesSpine/UnrealGame/Documentation/UnrealQuickStart.md

 ### 4. Copying the Plugin into the Project's Plugins Directory

-1. Copy the extracted plugin folder into the "Plugins" folder of your project.
+1. Copy the extracted plugin folder into the "Plugins" folder of your Unreal Version.

 ### 5. Restarting the Unreal Editor